michaeldgraham/codelab.ai/README.md

 ### Apps

-Contain main user-facing applications like web frontend, api backend, & e2e tests.
+`/apps` Contain main user-facing applications like web frontend, api backend, & e2e tests.

+- `api` is our API endpoint, composed of multiple Nest.js modules
+- `docs` our documentation site, currently outdated
+- `web` is our web entry into the application

 ### Libs

-Contain libraries that is used by apps
+`/libs` contain libraries that is used by apps

-### Lib folders

-- api: contain Nest.js modules
+- `api`: contain Nest.js modules that is imported into `/apps/api`
-- entity: contain domain specific business logic
+- `core`: contain our domain specific business logic

 <!-- [Graph](libs/core/graph/README.md) -->
 <!-- [Model](libs/core/model/README.md) -->